redux-saga/redux-saga/docs/api/README.md

 Creates a Redux middleware and connects the Sagas to the Redux Store

 - `options: Object` - A list of options to pass to the middleware.
+Currently supported options are:

-For now there is only one supported options: `sagaMonitor` which indicates a [SagaMonitor](#sagamonitor).
-If a SagaMonitor is provided, the middleware will deliver monitoring events to the monitor.
+- `sagaMonitor` : [SagaMonitor](#sagamonitor) - If a Saga Monitor is provided, the middleware will deliver monitoring events to the monitor.

+- `logger` : Function -  defines a custom logger for the middleware.
+By default, the middleware logs all errors and warnings to the console.
+This option tells the middleware to send errors/warnings to the provided logger instead.
+The logger is called with the params `(level, ...args)`.
+The 1st indicates the level of the log ('info', 'warning' or 'error').
+The rest corresponds to the following arguments (You can use `args.join(' ') to concatenate all args into a single StringS`).

 #### Example